 Now, let’s dive into how awesome word-of-mouth is and what referral tactics that work because stimulate it.

 That’s how you acquire new qualified leads/ customers.
-People usually surround themselves with like-minded others who have similar tastes and habits.
+One reason why referral marketing works so well is people usually surround themselves with like-minded others who have similar tastes and habits.
 So chances are those referrals will be well-targeted and interested in your products.

 One study suggests referred customers also have higher LTV and AOV.
-One reason for that is they start off their interaction with a brand more positively due to the personal recommendation by a person they know.
-If their friend says the fabrics are really good, they easily order $40 shirts.
+It is because they start off their interaction with a brand more positively due to the personal recommendation by a person they know.
+If their friend says the fabrics are really good, they easily order your shirts.

 We’re social creatures and exchanging information is a form of collaboration we enjoy.
 In a friendly circle, we always like to have something interesting to share.
 Better yet, we like being the trend-setters, the influencers, the pioneers who the others follow.